 Monte Yoho, a former bandmate and close friend of Salem, offered a sincere tribute, focusing on the bond they established during their touring years.
 Yoho remembered Salem for his talent and his personality, with his humor leaving a profound impact.

-Salem, a native of Akron, Ohio, was introduced to music at an early age, thanks in part to his father’s jukebox in his bar.
+Salem, a native of Akron, Ohio, was introduced to music at an early age, thanks in part to a jukebox in his father’s bar.
 His passion for rock and roll was sparked early, and by the time he was 16, Salem was playing guitar professionally.
 His career in music spanned several decades, with his time in the Outlaws being a significant part of his journey.
 Reflecting on his time with the band, Salem once remarked, “It was just one of those things… Musically and career-wise, I wanted a little more.”

 After leaving the Outlaws in 1982, Salem embarked on other musical projects, including his solo venture, Freddie Salem & the Wildcats, and released the album “Cat Dance” that same year.
 In the early 1990s, he opened several live music venues in Akron.
 His dedication to music persisted, and in 2016, he was inducted into the RockGodz Hall of Fame.